 Reports contain information that drives business success and help to monitor the health of business, identify any problem areas so that appropriate corrective actions can be taken.

 Reporting is one of the areas where none of the Billing Systems can meet 100% requirements out-of-the-box.
-Definitely marketing or finance departments will come up with such reporting requirements which would need lots of custom development.
+Definitely marketing or finance departments will come up with such reporting requirements, which would need lots of custom development.

-If your Billing System is pushing data on Data Warehouse (DWH) then you can transfer reporting activities towards DWH system but still many departments would like to have important reports from the source system which is the Billing System.
+If your Billing System is pushing data on Data Warehouse (DWH), then you can transfer reporting activities towards DWH system, but still many departments would like to have important reports from the source system, which is the Billing System.

-We can categories reports into two categories:
+We can categorize reports into two categories −

-Custom Reports: These reports would not be available directly from the system and it would need some development using PL/SQL, PERL, or Shell script etc.
+Custom Reports − These reports would not be available directly from the system and it would need some development using PL/SQL, PERL, or Shell script, etc.

 Payment reports provide information on the customer's account payments during a period of time.
-Account Receivables aging reports provide information on the account receivables, outstanding dues etc.
+Account Receivables aging reports provide information on the account receivables, outstanding dues, etc.

 Disputes & adjustment reports help in identifying the pattern of reasons for disputes & adjustments and help to understand the reason for such disputes & adjustments and take appropriate corrective action.

-Management reports provide information on customers, their products & services usage, call patterns, customer feedback etc. These reports help to take appropriate steps to reduce customer churn to introduce new services.
+Management reports provide information on customers, their products & services usage, call patterns, customer feedback, etc. These reports help to take appropriate steps to reduce customer churn to introduce new services.

 Churn is the process of customers disconnecting from one service provider and moving to another service provider and this can be due to many reasons like inadequate customer service or lack of competitive products or lack of competitive charges or it can be due to a natural reason of geographic relocation of the customer.

 These reports provide Revenue Assurance (RA) information ensuring that all the sources of revenue and expenses are under observation and there is no leakage of any sort of revenues.
-For example, revenue can be lost due to many reasons like leakage in network system or mediation or billing mistakes, demand for introducing new services quickly etc.
+For example, revenue can be lost due to many reasons like leakage in network system or mediation or billing mistakes, demand for introducing new services quickly, etc.